KangBoonkiat/Facial-Detection/README.md

 ### 4.Build Model:

 1. The Model used will be VGG16.
-2. In BuildModel.py, it is all the step to build model and save it.
+2. In BuildModel.py, show all the step to build model and save it.

 ### 5.Testing Model
-1. In live_detection.py, is all step to load the saved model and run it.
+1. In live_detection.py, show all step to load the saved model and run it.

 ## Common Problem and Solution